Pollution in the United States: Air

-Air pollution is caused predominantly from burning fossil fuels, cars and much more.
+Air pollution is caused predominantly by burning fossil fuels, cars, and much more.
 Natural sources of air pollution include forest fires, volcanic eruptions, wind erosion, pollen dispersal, evaporation of organic compounds, and natural radioactivity.
 These natural sources of pollution often soon disperse and thin settling near their locale.
-However, major natural events such as volcanic activity can convey throughout the air spreading, thinning and settling over continents.
+However, major natural events such as volcanic activity can convey throughout the air spreading, thinning, and settling over continents.
 Fossil fuel burning for heating, electrical generation, and in motor vehicles are responsible for about 90% of all air pollution in the United States.

+The issue of greenhouse gas emissions and climate change is inherently global in nature, transcending national borders and affecting countries worldwide, including the United States.
+The impact of greenhouse gas emissions is not solely determined by the actions of any single nation; rather, it is the result of cumulative emissions from multiple countries.
+While the U.S. contributes significantly to global emissions, the connection of the global economy means that efforts to mitigate climate change must involve international cooperation.
+The emissions of other countries, particularly rapidly industrializing nations, also influence the overall trajectory of climate change.
+Therefore, the United States faces the challenge of both reducing its own emissions and addressing the broader global dynamics that contribute to the problem, making it difficult to fully control the spread of climate-related issues on a national level.